| | |

 Instructions

-• Pick peas over, discarding malformed peas and any small stones.
-Rinse and put in a large bowl.
-Add water to about 2 to 3 inches above the peas.
-Let stand at room temperature overnight.
+• Pick over the peas, discarding any malformed peas or small stones.
+Rinse them and put them in a large bowl.
+Add water to a depth of about 2 to 3 inches above the peas.
+Cover the bowl and let the peas stand at room temperature overnight.

 Nutrition